Lynn Fuhler Studio Photo

 Secrets to Successful Events Resource Guide: 42+ Easy-to-Use Forms and Tools to Save You Time and Money

 My books are available through major booksellers.
-I’m very proud that the first book was named the #1 New Release on Amazon.
+I’m proud that the first book was named the #1 New Release on Amazon.
 It was also selected as a textbook for an Event Marketing course at one of the “Top 15 Best Colleges by U.S. News & World Report,” among other colleges and coursesLearn more about me at lynnfuhler.com.

 What are some of the things hardly anyone else knows?